 Financial assistance to help implement ISO 50001

-To help organizations implement ISO 50001 in their commercial and institutional buildings and industrial facilities, Natural Resources Canada (NRCan) provides cost-shared financial assistance of up to 50% of eligible costs, to a maximum of $40,000 per building or facility.
+To help implement ISO 50001 in industrial, commercial and institutional facilities, Natural Resources Canada (NRCan) provides cost-shared financial assistance of up to 50% of eligible project costs to a maximum of $40,000 per facility.

 This financial assistance can be combined with other funding sources.
 When it is, NRCan may adjust its level of funding so that the combined level of financial assistance from all public sources does not exceed 75% of total eligible project costs.